zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 `votes`
 -------
-  Both CommentThread and Comment objects support voting.
-In the user interface, students can vote for posts (CommentThreads) and for responses, but not for the third-level comments made on responses.
-All Comment objects still have this attribute, even though there is no way to actually vote on the comment-level items in the UI.
+  Both ``CommentThread`` and ``Comment`` objects support voting.
+In the user interface, students can vote for posts (``CommentThread``s) and for responses, but not for the third-level comments made on responses.
+All ``Comment`` objects still have this attribute, even though there is no way to actually vote on the comment-level items in the UI.
 This attribute is a dictionary that has the following items inside:

   * `up` = list of User IDs that up-voted this comment or thread.
   * `down` = list of User IDs that down-voted this comment or thread (no longer used).